An invoice and a purchase order are two different important documents between a business and a client.

 1. Pro Forma Invoice: This type serves as a preliminary bill, often used for customs purposes.
 It details the expected costs before the final transaction, providing clarity to both parties about what to expect.

-Use: A Pro Forma Invoice is handy when you’re shipping internationally and need to clarify costs and goods upfront for customs clearance.
+Use: A Pro Forma Invoice is of more use when one is sending goods to another country to clarify the costs and goods to the customs.

-Use: Recurring Invoices are excellent for ongoing services, like software subscriptions, rent, or retainer agreements.
+Use: Recurring Invoices should be used for regularly rendered services, like software subscriptions, rent, or retainer agreements.
 They keep the billing process smooth and predictable.

 Advantages And Challenges Of Using Invoices

-2. Timely Payments: Invoices specify due dates, helping ensure you get paid on time.
+2. Timely Payments: Invoices contain due dates that help to ensure that you are paid by the agreed or required time.

 Why Understanding the Difference Matters